scrapy/scrapy/docs/experimental/loaders.rst

 As seen in the previous section, input and output processors can be declared in the Item Loader definition, and it's very common to declare input processors this way.
-However, there is one more place where you can specify the input and output processors to use: in the :ref:`Item Field <topics-newitems-fields>` metadata.
+However, there is one more place where you can specify the input and output processors to use: in the :ref:`Item Field <topics-items-fields>` metadata.
 Here is an example::

-    from scrapy.newitem import Item, Field
+    from scrapy.item import Item, Field
     from scrapy.contrib.loader.processor import MapCompose, Join, TakeFirst

     from scrapy.utils.markup import remove_entities